All Episodes

 We'll keep you informed and entertained without ruining your day.

-Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, hour two, Sean Hannity Show, 800-941-SEAN.
+All right, our two Sean Hannity show, 800-941-Sean.

 If you want to be a part of the program on this Friday, we're going to have a little musical hour in the next hour.

-And this viral uh tune that basically is taking the country by storm now, number one on the Apple charts, just like Jason Aldean's tune when it came under fire became number one.
+Now, number one on the Apple charts, just like Jason Aldean's tune when it came under fire became number one.

-Anyway, it's uh Richmond North of Richmond.
+Anyway, it's Richmond North of Richmond.

-I just Linda, is this true?
+And this guy, Oliver Anthony, I just, Linda, is this true?

-I just read that in fact he may have been offered like a huge record deal and he turned it down.
+I just read that, in fact, he may have been offered like a huge record deal and he turned it down.

 And John Rich said it best, and he said, had he been on a record label, he never would have made the song because they never would have let him because they're too woke.